-When you’re new to it, digital accessibility can feel complicated.
+Whether you are new to digital accessibility or have been working on it for years, it can feel complicated.
 Understanding what success looks like can be difficult and nebulous at times.
 Where do you start?
 How do you know you are on the right path?
+How do you maintain progress?
 Have you considered all the areas or dimensions across your organization that are impacted by accessibility?
 Using a maturity model to understand what makes an exemplary digital accessibility program and how to measure your success over time will help you make confident progress along your accessibility journey.

 Figure 1: Visual representation of the five escalating levels of digital accessibility maturity.